Rear extension and flat renovation design project from concept to completion.

 After several sketches, designs and ideas, we came up with the best solution for this room.
 We couldn’t get direct lighting from the outside, but we could get the light from the other rooms.
 We explored different possibilities and we came out with an idea that elevated the entire bathroom design.

 Instead of dividing the shower with a normal wall, a glass panel was proposed.
 A frosted glass between the shower and the kitchen would allow a good amount of natural light coming from the big roof light of the kitchen.
 With this solution, we acquired natural light inside the bathroom at the same time that we created an amazing experience for the shower.

 From the kitchen side, you could see a beautiful big glass, that would give a touch of colour and some contrast to the area.

 The new master bedroom needed to be located at the end of the flat, where the original kitchen was.
-It was the most protected, quite and intimate place.
-The available space was extended to create enought room for a double bed and storage for two people.
+It was the most protected, quiet and intimate place.
+The available space was extended to create enough room for a double bed and storage for two people.